jebeck/flux-for-dataviz/flux-dataviz.md

 <!-- .slide: data-background="#d9d2e9" -->

 Note:
 You can see in this example how the DrawStore plucks what's relevant from the ConfigStore - only the enabled render module for high temperature - and augments it, adding the array of data that will actually be passed to the render module.
-(This array is not all the data, but a subset after filtering down to the time domain that the user has navigated to.)
+(This array is not all the data, but a subset after filtering down to the current location, which here is a span of ten days - you could think of this as the DrawStore for a 10-day weather forecast view.)

 # Why not just